Vivekkk1829/Text_Summary/README.md

 # 📝 AI Text Summarizer

-An AI-powered **Text Summarization Web Application** that allows users to input text (or documents) and receive a concise, meaningful summary.
+An AI-powered **Text Summarization Web Application** that allows users to input text  and receive a concise, meaningful summary.

 This project demonstrates the integration of **AI APIs**, **frontend UI**, and **backend services** into a clean, scalable system suitable for real-world applications.